jpbberry/EZPZdb/README.md

 File: string idicating entry name

-Place: the entrys key the location value is stored
+Place: the entries key the location value is stored

 Value: New value for Place